sheridanfew/ElDemAcc/README.md

 ## CREST Demand model

-- An adapted version of the CREST demand model is used to simulate electricity demand for 25 households across:
+- An adapted version of the CREST demand model is included in 1_CREST_Load_Model_MTF_Bhinjpur.xlsm and 1_CREST_Load_Model_MTF_Gitaraga.xlsm.
+This is used to simulate electricity demand for 25 households across:
 	- five energy access tiers,
 	- two climatic conditions
 	- week day and weekedns